Prajwal-Joshi/API-Testing-for-E-Commerce-Application/README.md

 Check the TestResults folder for detailed reports

 # Conclusion 📜
-This project demonstrates proficiency in API testing, ensuring the reliability, accuracy, and efficiency of eCommerce APIs. 🚀
+This project demonstrates the reliability, accuracy, and efficiency of eCommerce APIs. 🚀